hsus/changeforanimals/_campaigns/advancing-science-without-suffering.md

   - image:
     video:
     quote: |
-      <em>If every cosmetic tested on rabbits or mice had a photo on the packaging showing these animals with weeping swollen eyes and inflamed skin, <em>I BELIEVE EVERYONE WOULD LEAVE CRUELTY ON THE SHELF.</em>—Paul McCartney<br>Musician, The Beatles
+      If every cosmetic tested on rabbits or mice had a photo on the packaging showing these animals with weeping swollen eyes and inflamed skin, <em>I BELIEVE EVERYONE WOULD LEAVE CRUELTY ON THE SHELF.</em>—Paul McCartney<br>Musician, The Beatles

 goals:
   - Ban testing cosmetics on animals or enact import/ sales bans of animal-tested cosmetics in three major markets and make progress toward ending mandatory cosmetics animal testing in China.